-Due to the relative size of the Company and the Board, this Committee consists of two directors, both of whom are independent non-executive Directors.
-The NRGC is chaired by Martin Pretty who is an independent non-executive Director and he is not the Chairman of the Board.
-Mr Alan Fisher is the second member of the Committee.
+Due to the relative size of the Company and the Board, this Committee consists of two Directors.
+The NRC is chaired by Martin Pretty who is an independent non-executive Director and he is not the Chairman of the Board.
+Mr Georg Chmiel, also an independent non-executive Director, is the second member of the NRC.

-The Committee operates under a charter approved by the Board, which is reviewed at least annually.
-The details of the members of this Committee are available on the Company's website.
+The NRC operates under a charter approved by the Board, which is reviewed at least annually.
+The details of the members of the NRC are available on the Company's website and in the Company's Annual Report.